chrisatrotter/nuxt-app/README.md

 ?
 What is your GitHub username? (chrisatrotter)
 ```

-Having a version control system is highly recommended to have a place to store your project besides having it locally on your own machine.
+Having a version control system is highly recommended to ensure that your project is not only persisted locally.
+It will ensure that your work will be available regardless what happens with your computer.
 ```
 ?
 Version control system: (Use arrow keys)
 ❯ Git